-The introduction of this Bill, and many similar new 'ag-gag' laws in Australia and around the world, raises the question: What is the animal industry hiding?
+The fact that this inquiry even exists raises the question: What is the animal industry hiding?
 What is being covered up that they don't want us to see?
-Clearly these laws are a response to increasing reports and exposés of systemic suffering in the animal agriculture industries.
+Clearly the inquiry is a response to increasing reports and exposés of systemic suffering in the animal agriculture industries.
 These reports have come from concerned people who have risked criminal consequences to find out what the industry does not want the public to know.
-This exposure has led to a greater understanding of the sentience of animals by the public.
+This exposure has helped the public understand the sentience of animals.

-This Bill is not really about protecting the owners of agriculture facilities or their workers from intruders.
+This inquiry is not really about protecting the owners of agriculture facilities or their workers from intruders.
 It is about making it harder for the public to see the horrific treatment of farmed animals in Australia.
 The animal industry has a lot to hide.
 Below we list a few of the ways animals are harmed in the agriculture and slaughtering industries.
 The documentary Dominion has a more complete view.
 Note that all of these are standard legal practices.
 Note also that most of these would be illegal if done to a pet cat or dog.